+Suspension

-Suspension Suspension from school can be either internal or external and indicates that as a result of inappropriate student behavior, that student is restricted from regular classroom participation.
+Suspension from school can be either in school or out of school and indicates that as a result of inappropriate student behavior, that student is restricted from regular classroom participation.

-All students have the right to make up missed work and assignments given during days missed due to suspension.
+All students are responsible for making up missed work and assignments given during days out due to suspension.